 - Portsmouth Public Library --- Although the library building is closed, Portsmouth Public Library staff are still hard at work --remotely.

-- NEW!
-Free Streaming Movies with Kanopy!
+- Free Streaming Movies with Kanopy!
 Watch award-winning popular movies, classic cinema, documentaries, and family films for free with a library card!
 The library is now offering Kanopy on a trial basis – give it a try and let them know what you think!
 Browse the collection of over 30,000 popular movies, documentaries, classic films, world cinema, and films for children of all ages.
 Stream films anytime, anywhere, on your preferred devices – there is a Kanopy app for most smartphones, tablets and smart TVs.
 Watch up to four titles per calendar month.
 And bonus: during the lockdown, Kanopy is offering many films that do not count toward the limit: the latest critically acclaimed films, cinema classics and films from the Criterion Collection, family films, shorts, and television, even the Great Courses series!
 Visit cityofportsmouth.com/library/kanopy to get started.

 - The Library’s Special Collections Pandemic Community Diary, an initiative to record historical observations about this strange time, was featured today on NHPR.
 Visit cityofportsmouth.com/library/communitydiary to learn more.

 - Library experts are hosting events online, including weekly meditation, a world affairs discussion group, four weekly language discussion groups, reading dogs, classes, and nine (!) different book clubs for all ages.
 In May, the Library is offering new events, including Harry Potter Trivia, an Organic Gardening Q&A, an End of Life discussion, and a lecture on Wild Edible Plants.